tshape/tshape/HEROKU.md

 ## Heroku

-#### Download & install Heroku CLI
-[Download Heroku CLI Installer] (https://devcenter.heroku.com/articles/heroku-command-line#download-and-install)
+First you need to download & install Heroku CLI - [Download Heroku CLI Installer] (https://devcenter.heroku.com/articles/heroku-command-line#download-and-install)

+Once installed, login to Heroku via the command line.
+You will need to use the Tshape login details.

 ```
 heroku login
 ```

-#### Create a Heroku remote
+#### Connect git to the Heroku remote

+Instead of using `heroku create` to provision a new app on Heroku, we will be connecting an existing heroku app to our git remote.
 [Creating a Heroku remote] (https://devcenter.heroku.com/articles/git#creating-a-heroku-remote)

-Instead of using `heroku create` to provision a new app on Heroku, we will be connecting an existing heroku app to our git remote.

 ```
 heroku git:remote -a tshape